lpaul27/AC-Field-CellProliferation/Notebook.md

 **9-11-2025**
 Begin of Fall semester research under McDonald Fellowship grant.
 Current works are to find different aspects which may affect cell response to a directional change based qualitatively on what is seen in the experimentalists' video.
+What is the current question at hand?
+These cells exhibit anti-directed motion in the direction of an applied electric field.
+That is: Cells will proliferate randomly, but if an electric field is applied, they will travel anti-parallel to the electric field.
+Current research models this as a force.
+As a force: if the cells move against the electric field, and then the electric field changes direction, the cells will travel along a parabolic path to reorient anti-parallel to the electric field.
+This is not what we see experimentally, we see an almost discrete change (though a real rise time is quantifiable, meaning not discrete).
+A torque based rotational model has been proposed but produces similar parabolic trajectories.
+This evidence supports the idea that there may not be an exterior force at play, but rather that the cells themselves have intracellular properties that signal a response, conveyed by their motion.